Knowing how to choose a healthy cooking oil can be confusing.

 Let’s talk about what happens to fats when you heat them.

 If you follow a raw food diet, you can skip this part.
 For those of us who cook regularly; this is for you.

-When a fat is heated, it changes its property.
-A fat that isn’t heat-stable is prone to a chemical reaction called oxidation.
+A fat changes its property when you heat it.
+At some point it is prone to a chemical reaction called oxidation.

-Oxidation happens when certain fats interact with heat, oxygen, moisture and light.
-This results in harmful free radicals that can cause serious damage to our body – especially the brain, heart and liver.
+Oxidation happens when fats interact with heat, oxygen, moisture and light.
+This results in harmful free radicals that can cause serious damage to our body, especially to the brain, heart and liver.

-Every oil oxidizes at a certain temperature, the key is to choose those fats that are most heat-resistant and make a healthy cooking oil.
+Every oil oxidizes at a certain temperature.
+The key is to choose those fats that are most heat-resistant.

 1. Oils high in polyunsaturated fats such as sunflower, soy and corn are very sensitive to heat.
 They oxidize easily and should not be used to cook with.